spotlightpa/poor-richard/content/news/2022-10-13-SPLABORTION13.md

 In Pennsylvania, the thicket of restrictions on abortion providers shapes the number of abortion facilities in the state and limits the services they can provide, effectively circumscribing access to the procedure.

-As providers across Pennsylvania deal with a surge in patients from neighboring states following the U.S. Supreme Court striking down Roe v.
-Wade, those barriers have pushed them to focus on retooling their services to offer medication abortions and telehealth, and to consider alternatives to new brick and mortar sites, such as mobile clinics for more rural areas.”What I’m really looking at is how can I expand access to the most requested type of abortion care needed in a way that makes it the most successful and most affordable for our patients,” said Reed.
+As providers across Pennsylvania deal with a surge in patients from neighboring states following the U.S. Supreme Court striking down <i>Roe v.
+Wade</i>, those barriers have pushed them to focus on retooling their services to offer medication abortions and telehealth, and to consider alternatives to new brick and mortar sites, such as mobile clinics for more rural areas.

+“What I’m really looking at is how can I expand access to the most requested type of abortion care needed in a way that makes it the most successful and most affordable for our patients,” said Reed.

 Providers also are anxiously waiting to see who will take over the governor’s office following the November election — some of them are unsure whether they’ll have a job after January.

 “Of course, we want to expand and provide care for people,” said Sara Dixon, a spokesperson for Planned Parenthood of Western Pennsylvania.
 “It would provide another place where people could receive care and just relieve some of the pressure on the two clinics [in Pittsburgh].
-But we have to wait until the end of November … I feel like everything is on the line. "
+But we have to wait until the end of November … I feel like everything is on the line.”

 Republican gubernatorial nominee Doug Mastriano, a state senator from Franklin County, has called abortion his “No. 1 issue” and has proposed banning the procedure at six weeks with no exceptions for rape, incest, or the life of the pregnant person.
-And the Democratic nominee, Attorney General Josh Shapiro, has vowed to veto any legislation that would further curb abortion access.Providers are watching the race closely, they told Spotlight PA, but are more immediately focused on navigating the current landscape rather than changing it.
+And the Democratic nominee, Attorney General Josh Shapiro, has vowed to veto any legislation that would further curb abortion access.

+Providers are watching the race closely, they told Spotlight PA, but are more immediately focused on navigating the current landscape rather than changing it.
 Most providers predict a six-week ban will go into effect if a Republican becomes governor.
 And even if the office remains under Democratic control, providers do not anticipate abortion access in the state expanding, due to the prospect of a Republican-controlled legislature.

 “We have to work with the legislature and right now we don’t have the majority that has the will [to protect abortion rights],” said Reed.